ampproject/amphtml/src/amp-story-player/README.md

 -   Customizable UI controls
 -   Custom events

-Follow our [roadmap on Github](https://github.com/ampproject/amphtml/projects/109) and the wg-stories updates for the [latest status updates](https://github.com/ampproject/wg-stories/issues).

 ### Is the player ready to use?
 When will these features be ready?

 Yes!
 These features have been merged to the main repository, but since there is currently a [release freeze](https://github.com/ampproject/meta-tsc/issues/51) for AMP (October 26 - November 8, 2020), we recommend you to opt-in to the nightly release to try out the latest features.
 More information on that below.